preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 3. When you're done here, click SAVE.

-For more information about Channels, see this page: :doc:`Publishing Channels </admin-settings/tenant-settings/webcontent-managament/publishing-channels/index>`
+For more information about channels, see this page: :doc:`Publishing channels </admin-settings/tenant-settings/webcontent-managament/publishing-channels/index>`

-A list of pages belonging to one or more channels can be created using the Page Rollup block: :doc:`The Page Rollup block </blocks/page-rollup/index>`
+A list of pages belonging to one or more channels can be created using the Page rollup block: :doc:`The Page rollup block </blocks/page-rollup/index>`

-Users can subscribe to channels, as described on this page: :doc:`My Subscriptions </user-options/my-subscriptions/index>`
+Users can subscribe to channels, as described on this page: :doc:`My subscriptions </user-options/my-subscriptions/index>`